p1xckha/js-react-examples/Timer/ReadMe.md

-# How to run this app on one's local PC
+# How to run this app on your local PC

 ## extract this zip file